Thirty-eighth week of 2018 edition!

-There are several series that I've really enjoyed but have not talked about here, because I haven't found the right conditions.
+There are several series that I’ve never talked about here, because I haven’t found the right conditions.
 One of those is The World God Only Knows.
 My favorite season was the Goddesses arc (third season).
 The series took a simple idea and built it into something complex and fascinating.
 What am I talking about?
 Well, this post from #moe404. explains it better than I can!
-Let's just say that the series takes a concept that sounds like it could be dull and turns it into something fresh and interesting.
+Let’s just say that the series takes a concept that sounds like it could be dull and turns it into something fresh and interesting.

-We're really lucky in the anime community to have more than our share of great season preview posts.
-But I'll be honest: The last couple of weeks, I've been anxiously wondering when Random Curiosity was going to post its Fall season preview, because it's become my favorite.
-Is it because the guide's so thorough?
-Because it gives a complete schedule for what's showing when?
-Or is it the great descriptions of each show?
-If you read the article, I think you'll find the answers.
-I'll give you a hint: It's all that and more!
+We’re really luck in the anime community to have more than our share of great season previous posts.
+But I’ll be honest: The last couple of weeks, I’ve been anxiously awaiting Random Curiosity’s seasonal preview episode, because it’s become my favorite.
+Is it because the guide’s so thorough?
+Because it gives a complete schedule for what’s showing when?
+Is it the great descriptions of each show?
+If you read the article, I think you’ll see the answer.
+I’ll give you a hint: It’s all that and more!